Disclaimer: This post was originally made on TREMG during the early fall of 2020 (September)

 Attending affordable schools

-Avoiding debt and cleaning up finances (learning how to budget, save, invest, etc.)
+Avoiding debt and cleaning up finances (learning how to budget, save, invest)

 Loved ones and their well being is highly important, but your well being comes first.
-I understand that strength is the only option in many cases, but never be scared to ask for help because there are various resources available: organizations that support what you need, trusted friends/family members, trusted neighbor(s).
+Stop being so strong, trying to save everyone around you.
 Do yourself a favor and work on being the best version of yourself, not for your family, friends, job, or spouse, but for you.

 Videos to watch: